 Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

-Nearly a third of Delaware adults reported a Body Mass Index (BMI) considered "obese" in the 2017 Delaware Behavioral Risk Factor Survey (BRFS).
+One-third of Delaware adults reported a Body Mass Index (BMI) considered "obese" in the 2019 Delaware Behavioral Risk Factor Survey (BRFS).

 Obesity is a major public health problem, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Obesity (a BMI greater than 30) increases the risk of chronic diseases and other health conditions, including: heart disease, stroke, high blood pressure, high cholesterol, liver and gall bladder disease, sleep apnea, joint problems, and infertility.

-During the two decades from 1990 to 2010, obesity prevalence among Delaware adults doubled from 14.4 percent in 1990 to 28.7 percent in 2010.
-However, since 2011 the obesity prevalence has remained fairly steady at around 30 percent.
+During the twenty-year period from 1990 to 2010, obesity prevalence among Delaware adults doubled from 14.4 percent in 1990 to 28.7 percent in 2010.
+However, since 2011 the obesity prevalence has increased slightly to 33.5 percent.
 Likewise, the prevalence of overweight has remained relatively level since 2011 (see chart below).

 The Division of Public Health also conducts the school-based Youth Risk Behavior Survey (YRBS) of Delaware public high school students.
 In 2017, 15.1 percent of Delaware public high school students reported BMIs considered obese.
 At the high school level, males (17.3 percent) have a higher obesity prevalence than females (12.9 percent).
 Prevalence is slightly higher among black or African American students (18 percent) than Hispanic students (15.1 percent) or white students (13.4 percent).
 Obesity prevalence for high school students has not changed significantly during the past seven years.

 Another 16.6 percent of Delaware public high school students report being overweight, but not obese.
 Female students have a slightly higher prevalence of overweight, but the difference is not statistically significant.